nicojourdain/misomip2/README.md

 This package is written for python3 and largely based on [xarray](http://xarray.pydata.org) and [scipy.interpolate](https://docs.scipy.org/doc/scipy/reference/interpolate.html).

+This package contains:
+* **preproc** : contains functions used to pre-process model outputs, i.e. to interpolate them to the MISOMIP2 grids and write files with standard attributes.
+* **examples** : contains scripts that can be used on provided test cases (e.g. to check that your python environment works) and that can be adapted to your specific output files.
+* **analysis** : (TO BE COMPLETED) contains functions used to analyse multiple model outputs that were previously interpolated to the common grids.

 ### Contributors
 * Nicolas C. Jourdain (IGE, CNRS-UGA, Grenoble, France)
 * Jan De Rydt (University Northumbria Newcastle, UK)